-- The following apply to open sections below: \ Open all year for trout, hatchery steelhead, and wild stables d greater than 24 inches - and wild steelhead greater than 24 inches in length.5 hatchery trout per day, no minimum - 5 natchery trout per day, no minimum length. - Wild trout must be released, including brook trout.
+- Open all year for trout, hatchery steelhead, and wild steelhead greater than 24 inches in length. - 5 hatchery trout per day, no minimum length. - Wild trout must be released, including brook trout.

-\ Mouth to Hayden Bridge
+★ Mouth to Hayden Bridge

 - Open all year for hatchery Chinook salmon in the mainstem. - See Mohawk River & Tributaries.